winhamwr/django-php-bridge/README.rst

 Usage: Django Side
 ==================

-On the django side of your project, installation is fairly simple.
+On the Django side of your project, installation is fairly simple.

 Install `Django-PHP-Bridge`_::